mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 ### Distance-Vector vs. Link State

 Distance-vector approaches only try to decide the next neighbor a packet needs to be send to.
-Link state protocols have a view of the whole network topology and it's link properties on each node.
+In Link state protocols every node has a view of the whole network topology and it's link properties.
+There are also hybrid approaches.

 ### Routing Metric